Dealing with dates in JavaScript often requires formatting them in a way that’s easy to understand and work with.

 Format Date yyyy-mm-dd

-Method 1: Utilizing the Date
+Method 1: Utilizing the Date Object

-object to handle various date-related operations.
-To format a date as yyyy-mm-dd using the Date
+JavaScript provides the Date object to handle various date-related operations.
+To format a date as yyyy-mm-dd using the Date object, follow these steps:

 - Create a Date Object: Begin by initializing a new

-object.
+Dateobject.
 You can either use a date string or specify individual year, month, and day components. - Extract Date Components: Retrieve the year, month, and day components from the

-object. - Format Components: If needed, ensure that single-digit months and days are formatted with leading zeros.
+Dateobject. - Format Components: If needed, ensure that single-digit months and days are formatted with leading zeros.

 - Compose the Formatted String: Combine the components using hyphens as separators to construct the desired yyyy-mm-dd format.